aeternity/aepp-sdk-python/INSTALL.md

-# How to install an Epoch test network on Linux
+# How to install an Node test network on Linux

 Tested on Ubuntu 17.10, Ubuntu 17.04 and Fedora 27.
 This will install a 3-node system for local testing.
 Optionally you may choose to speed up mining in order